This page features a selection of the Best Poems from a throwback poet.

 A Tautogram is a simple poem in which every word begins with the same letter.
 Those are all the rules.

-So choose your favorite letter and have fun!
+Now choose Your favorite letter and have fun with it!

 by Judee Shipman